With the Gay Pride season well and truly upon us, 2022 is going to be a bumper Pride year. It's 50

 coloured wings.

-Obviously, having a Pride tattoo myself, I find it to be an incredible way to express
+As someone who is proud to have a Pride tattoo myself, I find it to be an incredible way to express

 shame associated with being gay.
 It was one of the most liberating experiences of my life.